 In 2017/18, you won't have to pay any business rates at all if the rateable value of your property is £15,000 or less.

 How much do I have to pay?

 You can use our business rates calculator to estimate your business rates bill.
-Each year the amount you pay in business rates may be increased by inflation.
+Each year the amount you pay in business rates may be increased by inflation, or subject to other changes such as revaluation.
 You should factor this into your on-going business costs.